learn-co-curriculum/phase-4-active-record-validations-readme/README.md

 of model class definitions and prevent them from being saved to the database if their data doesn't look right.

-In general, **validations** are any code that perform the job of protecting the database from invalid data.
+In general, **validations** consist of code that performs the job of protecting the database from invalid data.

 Active Record can validate our models for us before they even touch the database.
 This means it's harder to end up with bad data, which can cause problems later